Apprentices and their employers may be eligible to access financial supports in B.C.

 By accessing the programs outlined below, Apprentices may be eligible for up to five levels of funding, totalling up to $46,600 for a single individual or $55,700 for an individual with three dependents.

 Provincial Support for Apprentices

-You may be eligibleto claim support during the in-school portion of your apprenticeship program.
-The Employment Program of B.C.
-(EPBC) provides financial assistance for expenses such as living costs, travel, childcare and disability-related costs.
+You may be eligible for financial assistance during the in-school portion of your apprenticeship program.
+WorkBC Apprentice Services helps with expenses such as living supports, travel, dependent care and disability-related costs.

-Get information and apply for Apprentice Financial Supports Online.
+Get information and apply for Apprentice Services Online.